Escaping the Cold and Longing for Summer at 32 The Old Town:

 We ordered starters and mains from the menu along with a bottle of Picpoul de Pinet, fresh, crisp and rather floral.

-Fishcakes were neat with a well proportioned fish and mash filling and a nicely crunchy coating.
-Served with a mild horseradish tartare, these were very morish.
+Fishcakes were neat with a well-proportioned fish and mash filling and a nice crunchy coating.
+Served with a mild horseradish tartare, these were very moreish.

 One of the challenges about dining with The-Hedonist is that since he doesn’t eat meat, my carnivorous cravings can often be paired with white wine.
 But even I couldn’t bear the idea of venison with the Picpoul so I ordered a glass of house red to accompany my venison pie.

 I loved the styling of my venison with a traditional blackbird pie vent to ensure the crispiest of pastry topping and served in an old-fashioned pie dish.
 With a generous helping of buttery mash and cabbage, this was a plate of pure comfort that would have satisfied the appetite of even the greediest rugby player after a hard training session.
 The end result was absolutely no space for pudding.